Stampida: History

-Employed by The Tussauds Group who held a 40.01% share of PortAventura Park, theme park designer John Wardley had assisted in design of the park before its opening.
-As a second-phase expansion, Wardley suggested a racing wooden roller coaster, in part due to its high guest engagement both on and off of the ride.
-To make the ride more unique, he included in the design of the layout a section in which each track entered a tunnel before splitting apart, then approaching each other head-on to create a near miss effect.
-Wardley designed the ride in conjunction with engineers Dennis McNulty and Larry Bill from Custom Coasters International (CCI), the roller coaster manufacturer who was hired to create the coaster.
+At the time of the ride's development, park operator The Tussauds Group held a 40.01% share of PortAventura Park.
+As a second-phase expansion, Tussauds park developer John Wardley suggested a racing wooden roller coaster, in part due to its high guest engagement both on-ride and off-ride.
+To make the ride more unique, his proposed layout included a section in which both tracks entered a tunnel together and diverged before exiting, then approached each other head-on to create a near miss effect.

+Wardley designed the layout in conjunction with Larry Bill from Custom Coasters International (CCI), the roller coaster manufacturer who was hired to create the coaster.
 Wardley had worked with CCI in the past for Oakwood Theme Park's Megafobia wooden coaster.
 Stampida is one of only two dual-tracked roller coasters built by CCI (the other being the now-defunct Twisted Twins at Kentucky Kingdom).
 Stampida originally featured two-across, twelve-car trains with two rows per car built by Philadelphia Toboggan Coasters (PTC) which featured an individual mechanical lap bar for each seat, allowing a maximum theoretical capacity of 2,500 riders per hour.
 In contrast to the 84 ft, 3127 ft Stampida, Tomahawk, another wooden roller coaster built by CCI, was placed next to Stampida as smaller, single-tracked coaster aimed at a younger audience.
 Tomahawk's layout runs next to Stampida's tracks, interacting at several points.
 Both Stampida and Tomahawk officially opened on 17 March 1997.

 In 2007, the park contracted KumbaK to make modifications to Stampida and Tomahawk.
 Stampida's original PTC trains were replaced with four trains built by KumbaK, which replicated the previous seating arrangement.
 Each seat featured an individual lap bar and no seat belt, and each row had a video camera supplied by Ridercam of Germany.
 KumbaK additionally replaced the ride's control system and added magnetic brakes to the coaster, quoted to improve the ride's capacity by up to fifteen percent.